-My research interests include politics of recognition, state minority policies, ethnic politics, democratization, human rights, and conflict management.
-Regionally, I focus on post-Communist Europe, Southern Europe, and the Middle East.
+My research interests include ethnic politics, ethnic conflict, state minority policies, nation-building, and conflict management.
+Regionally, I focus on post-Communist and Southern Europe, as well as parts of the Middle East—particularly Turkey, Syria, Iran, and Iraq.

-My research has been published in Nationalism and Ethnic Politics and accepted for publication in Nations and Nationalism.
-Several additional manuscripts are currently under review or in preparation for submission to peer-reviewed political science journals.
+My research has been published in Nationalism and Ethnic Politics and Nations and Nationalism.
+Several additional manuscripts are currently under review or in preparation for submission to peer-reviewed journals.

 For more information, see my CV.